What is Directors and Officers Insurance and How Does It Protect Your Business?

 Therefore, carefully evaluate factors such as the size of your organization, potential risks associated with it, and its governance policies to get adequate coverage for your needs.

-As always, partner with a professional insurer specializing in D&O coverage to develop bespoke policies that meet specific needs at competitive rates.
+As always, partner with a professional insurance carrier specializing in insurance claims for executives and board members to develop bespoke policies that meet specific needs at competitive rates.